 Sustainability, climate, and environment have already very long been close to our hearts.
 With our startup ETHUS, the leading platform for energy efficiency in Austria, we have been active in the energy sector for over 6 years.
 We fully support over 100 companies in fulfilling their obligations under the Energy Efficiency Act and conduct energy audits in the areas of buildings, processes, and transport.

 With our service "V_labs green" we aim to help our clients contribute to a better world through their business.
 We provide support in the areas of strategy, assessment and measurement of sustainability as well as in communication.
 Innovative methods are required to develop a promising sustainability strategy as well as suitable measurement and reporting options.
-Our used methods in company building projects and innovation work are ideal for taking the first step.
+Our used methods in company-building projects and innovation work are ideal for taking the first step.

-Company needs new orientation in the field of sustainability:
+A company needs new orientation in the field of sustainability:

 In many cases, companies have already implemented individual sustainability initiatives, but there is no clear sustainability strategy.
 We always start by formulating a sustainability mission statement.
 We evaluate questions such as where the company currently stands in terms of sustainability, who the most relevant stakeholders are, what the motivation is for implementing sustainability measures, and where the company's own strengths and weaknesses lie.
 The results of an analysis of the environment, the company, and the stakeholder are summarised in a materiality matrix.
 Methods used in this phase include SWOT analyses, materiality analyses and stakeholder maps.
-The aim of this first phase is to know the existing potential for sustainability as well as internal and external requirements, to have a defined vision and mission as well as a common understanding within the project team.
+This first phase aims to know the existing potential for sustainability as well as internal and external requirements, to have a defined vision and mission as well as a common understanding within the project team.

 The next step is to define which fields of action fit the company, and which goals and metrics are to be pursued, building on the company's goals.
-It is analysed what potential the company offers, which trends are likely to have an influence on the company's business areas, and how customer needs are developing regarding sustainability.
+It is analysed what potential the company offers, which trends are likely to influence the company's business areas, and how customer needs are developing regarding sustainability.
 Trend analyses and interviews are the main tools used here.
 The goal is to develop a framework and a roadmap for the implementation of the company's new sustainability strategy.

-Company wants to make its business model more sustainable:
+A company wants to make its business model more sustainable:

 If a strategy is already in place and sustainability initiatives are partially implemented, however, industry trends are unknown or there is uncertainty about regulations, our Sustainable Business Model Strategies module comes into play.
 Here, we analyse the business model, look at trends in the industry, and try to find out how sustainability and its principles can be applied to it.
 We conduct a potential analysis of the current business model and develop potential directions for sustainability and an Ecodesign Sprint Roadmap.
 We do this within a few working days.
 This analysis forms the basis for further steps towards sustainability.

-The company has a concrete idea or a concrete problem:
+A company has a concrete idea or a concrete problem:

 If a concrete problem area was already identified and initial ideas and approaches are available, we start an Ecodesign Sprint, in which the problem or customer needs are specified and a fitting solution is developed.
 It does not matter whether it is a product, a service, or, for instance, the desire for a reorientation of marketing towards sustainability.

 In an Ecodesign Sprint, we develop a solution together with our clients within just 4 days.
 On the first day, the focus is on team building and getting to know the assignment.
 The aim is to develop a common understanding within the project team.
 We like to use the "How Might We" method here.
-On the second day, ideas are sketched, solutions are developed, and decisions are made, for example by using user journey maps, story boards or the Crazy 8 method.
+On the second day, ideas are sketched, solutions are developed, and decisions are made, for example by using user journey maps, storyboards or the Crazy 8 method.
 On day 3, a prototype is developed and a guideline for interviews with (potential) customers is designed, which is then used on day 4.
 The final day focuses on testing and validation.
 Time flies and you already have a practicable solution after 4 exciting days of work.

 P.S.: If sustainability is also on your mind, we would be happy to support you as a partner in this area.
-Pascal Grosskopff is innovation consultant and V_labs partner and he is an absolute expert when it comes to sustainability thanks to his studies in Environmental & Bioresource Management at BOKU Vienna and Energy & Environment at Lancaster University.
+Pascal Grosskopff is an innovation consultant and V_labs partner and he is an absolute expert when it comes to sustainability thanks to his studies in Environmental & Bioresource Management at BOKU Vienna and Energy & Environment at Lancaster University.
 He is also a certified energy auditor according to the Energy Efficiency Act.
 Pascal would be happy to take care of your concerns together with specialists from other fields within the V_labs team.